Taybat al-Imam: History

-The town was formerly known as 'Tayyibat al-A'la'.
+The town was formerly known as 'Tayyibat al-A'la' (طيبة الأعلى).
 Between 1786 and 1799, during Ottoman rule (1516–1918), Tayyibat al-A'la was part of a lifetime leasehold of Muhammad Effendi al-Muradi, the secretary of the diwan of Damascus.
-In an 1828 Ottoman tax record, Tayyibat al-A'la was classified as a grain-growing village consisting 65 feddans, making it one of the larger villages of the Hama Sanjak.
+In an 1828 Ottoman tax record, Tayyibat al-A'la was classified as a grain-growing village consisting of 65 feddans, making it one of the larger villages of the Hama Sanjak.
 In 1838, it was recorded a Sunni Muslim village.

 The name of the town gained its appendage 'al-Imam' at a later point after a tomb-shrine located there which locals ascribed to a descendant of the Imam, Ali ibn Abi Talib.

 Syrian civil war

-As part of the ongoing Syrian civil war, Taybat al-Imam was the scene of violent clashes between the rebel Free Syrian Army and the government's armed forces in December 2012.
+During the Syrian civil war, Taybat al-Imam was the scene of violent clashes between the rebel Free Syrian Army and the government's armed forces in December 2012.
 The clashes were part of a rebel offensive into Hama Governorate.
 In August 2016, rebels managed to recapture the city.
 On 20 April 2017, Syrian Army recaptured the city from HTS rebels.

 On 30 November 2024, HTS rebels captured the city from the Syrian Army during the Hama offensive.
 A day later, the Syrian Army recaptured the city from HTS rebels.
 On 3 December, HTS regained control over the city.